Last updated: 28th Jan, 2019

 Before a customer parts with their hard-earned cash, they want cold, hard evidence that your solution works.

-However, you can make that argument easier for them by conducting original research.
+However, you can make that argument much easier for them by conducting original research.

 Original research is a powerful way to generate data-driven content—content that’s yours and yours alone, and answers your readers’ burning questions, like this data compiled by Buzzsumo: